Part one in an ongoing series.

 The year was 1979, and Nicaragua was on fire.
 The Sandinista National Liberation Front had bloodied an already scarred nation as the rebel group sought to overthrow the brutal Somoza dynasty, which had ruled Nicaragua since 1927.
 Journalists were murdered.
 Ten- and 12-year-old children were kidnapped and forced to fight for one side or the other.

-The ruthless Somoza family had stolen much of Nicaragua’s land.
+The U.S.-backed Somoza family, in power for four decades, had taken hundreds of thousands of acres of Nicaragua’s crop and cattle land.
 The Sandinistas, considered left-wing socialist guerillas, wanted it back.

 Mirna Cortes, now 65 and living in the Village of Freeport, was 28 then and had come to Western Michigan University to study sociology and public relations when the civil war broke out.
 She had planned to return to Nicaragua after completing her studies.
 Her family, however, advised her to stay put in the United States.
 Nicaragua was too dangerous.

 She is like so many of the millions of immigrants who have streamed into the U.S. in recent years.
 They have come to escape Cold War proxy fights, the drug trade, gang violence, poverty and lack of educational opportunities.
 They have come seeking better lives and more secure futures for their children.

 Coming to America

 “My family was discouraging me to go back . . .
 The fight was coming to the city,” Cortes said, referring to Managua, Nicaragua’s capital of 2.2 million people, where her family lived.

 There were no jobs to be found.
 Food was scarce.
 Many were starving.
 “My mother said you can hardly find anything here,” Cortes recalled.
 “My parents said, ‘We think you’re better off there.’”